Lawyer: Iran charges detained French tourist with spying

+However, “he is angry because of the charges” and length of detention, Dehghan said.
+He said the city’s senior prosecutor was expected to decide in the coming days whether to send the case before a judge.

+“If the prosecutor endorses the charge, his case will go to a judge to decide,” said Dehghan.

-Authorities were holding Berier at a prison in the northeast city of Mashhad, Dehghan said.
-Prosecutors recently presented the propaganda charges in a court hearing, he added, without specifying when.
-Under Iranian law, a spying conviction can lead to up to 10 years in prison.
+Authorities were holding Berier at a prison in Mashhad, Dehghan said.
+Under Iranian law, a spying conviction can result in up to 10 years in prison.

+The lawyer said Berier has had telephone contact with his family in France and authorities provided both consular and legal access to him in recent months.

 The cases come as Iran escalates pressure on the United States and European powers, including France and Britain, to grant the badly needed sanctions relief the country received under its tattered nuclear accord with world powers.